Muirfield/pocketmine-plugins/GrabBag/README.md

 * gb.cmd.gms : Allow to switch gamemode to survival
   (Defaults to Op)
 * gb.cmd.gmc : Allow to switch gamemode to creative
   (Defaults to Op)
+* gb.cmd.gmspc : Allow to switch gamemode to spectator
+  (Defaults to Op)
 * gb.cmd.slay : Allow slaying players
   (Defaults to Op)